 Surgical correction of TAPVR is indicated during infancy.
 Before surgery, infants may be stabilized with prostaglandin E1 to dilate the ductus venosus and the ductus arteriosus, although with significant obstruction this is usually not effective.
-If surgery cannot be performed urgently.
+If surgery cannot be performed urgently, Surgically, the common pulmonary venous trunk is anastomosed directly to the left atrium, the ASD is closed, and the connection to the systemic venous circuit is interrupted.